sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :angel:

+# 11-11-2017

+- http://status.ovh.net/?do=details&id=15162#comment18119 The reasons of the OVH outage: SBG power grid is totally flawed and will be fixed

 # 06-11-2017

 - http://tonsky.me/blog/chrome-intervention/ Silent breaking change from Chrome team (on addEventListener..! by default, is "passive" (a new option) to improve perf)